Maxim-Mazurok/SAX-TypeScript/README.md

 ## Arguments

 Pass the following arguments to the parser function.
 All are optional.

 `strict` - Boolean.
-Whether or not to be a jerk.
+Disabled "forgiving" mode.
 Default: `false`.

-`opt` - Object bag of settings regarding string formatting.
+`options` - Object bag of settings regarding string formatting.
 All default to `false`.

 Settings supported: